charliedevs/a-game-of-shapes/README.md

 ## Copyright Information

-Copyright (C) 2019  Charles Davis, Fernando Rodriguez, Paul Rogers
+Copyright (C) 2019  Charles Davis, Fernando Rodriguez

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by